Retired Quebecer found slain at his residence in Mexico | CBC News

 The attorney general's office declined to discuss a possible motive.
 It has launched an investigation.

-The Quintana Roo police said Lavoie had taught English and French and that he held the position at the Canadian consul a decade ago.
+The Quintana Roo police said Lavoie had taught English and French, and he held the position at the Canadian consul a decade ago.

-According to his Facebook page, Lavoie was a nature lover who studied at Alma College and the Université du Québec à Chicoutimi.
+According to his Facebook page, Lavoie was a nature lover who studied at Alma College and the University of Quebec at Chicoutimi.

+A spokesperson for Global Affairs Canada said consular services are being provided to the victim's family, and consular officials "are in contact with local authorities to gather additional information."

-Located on the Caribbean Sea, Cancun is a Mexican city on the Yucatan Peninsula known for its resorts and nightlife.
+Located on the Caribbean Sea, Cancun is known for its resorts and nightlife.

 With files from The Canadian Press